mvolkmann/blog/src/htmx.md

 This HTML can replace an existing DOM element or be inserted relative to an existing DOM element.

+The fact that all HTML rendered by HTMX applications is either static or server rendered makes it great for SEO.

 The server can be implemented using any programming language and server framework.
 The server typically plays two roles.